-Starting from Le Blanc, in the "land of a thousand lakes," the trail crosses the heart of the Regional Natural Park via Rosnay and Saint-Michel-en-Brenne, where the landscapes of water and reed beds shelter exceptional bird biodiversity.
-History unfolds with every step, from the Carolingian abbey of Méobecq to the medieval town of Saint-Benoît-du-Sault, ranked among the most beautiful villages in France.
-Heading south through Chaillac and Bélâbre, the terrain becomes more hilly.
-The architectural heritage reaches its peak at Angles-sur-l'Anglin, with its feudal castle overlooking one of the region's most beautiful valleys, and at Fontgombault Abbey, a Romanesque jewel still in activity.
-Between the banks of the Creuse and the Anglin, this journey leads hikers from village to village, from Ruffec to Tournon-Saint-Martin, amidst the wetlands and ancient stones of Berry and Poitou.
+Starting from Le Blanc, situated in the renowned "land of a thousand lakes," the trail crosses directly through the heart of the Regional Natural Park via Rosnay and Saint-Michel-en-Brenne.
+Here, the unique landscapes of still water and dense reed beds safely shelter an exceptional level of bird biodiversity.
+Deep history unfolds with every step along the path, ranging from the ancient Carolingian abbey of Méobecq to the striking medieval town of Saint-Benoît-du-Sault, proudly ranked among the most beautiful villages in France.
+Heading further south through Chaillac and Bélâbre, the terrain steadily becomes more rolling and hilly.
+The region's architectural heritage reaches a magnificent peak at Angles-sur-l'Anglin, featuring a robust feudal castle that overlooks one of the area's most beautiful valleys, and at the Fontgombault Abbey, an active Romanesque jewel.
+Traveling gracefully between the lush banks of the Creuse and the Anglin rivers, this journey leads hikers from one charming village to the next, from Ruffec to Tournon-Saint-Martin, set amidst the ancient wetlands and weathered stones of Berry and Poitou.

-The Brenne, nicknamed the "land of a thousand ponds," is a unique aquatic mosaic stretching primarily across the Indre department, bordering the Vienne and Indre-et-Loire departments.
-Shaped by human hands since the Middle Ages for fish farming, this landscape of heathland, meadows, and reedbeds constitutes one of the most important wetlands in France.
-It is a sanctuary of biodiversity, home to the European pond turtle and thousands of migratory birds, observable from discreet observation points.
-The built heritage is equally remarkable, with gems such as the Abbey of Saint-Savin and the Château du Bouchet overlooking the Brenne estuary.
-Between the sandstone hillocks and oak-lined paths, history unfolds through old forges and charming villages like Mézières-en-Brenne.
+The Brenne, affectionately nicknamed the "land of a thousand ponds," is a highly unique aquatic mosaic that stretches primarily across the Indre department, while bordering the neighboring Vienne and Indre-et-Loire departments.
+Carefully shaped by human hands since the Middle Ages specifically for fish farming, this serene landscape of flowering heathland, open meadows, and expansive reedbeds proudly constitutes one of the most significant wetlands in all of France.
+It acts as a vital sanctuary for biodiversity, serving as the home to the rare European pond turtle and providing a critical resting place for thousands of migratory birds, which can be observed quietly from discreetly placed hides.
+The area's built heritage is equally remarkable, highlighted by architectural gems such as the historic Abbey of Saint-Savin and the imposing Château du Bouchet, which overlooks the peaceful Brenne estuary.
+As you walk between the rugged sandstone hillocks and the shaded, oak-lined paths, the region's history continuously unfolds through the presence of old, dormant forges and deeply charming villages like Mézières-en-Brenne.

 Distance: 307km, Elevation maximum: 258m, Elevation minimum: 66m, Elevation gain uphill: 1949m